jaredpar/jaredpar.github.io/_posts/2008-08-25-simple-class-for-tests-involving-a-synchronizationcontext.md

 ---
-Recently I had to test a class which heavily depended upon a [SynchronizationContext](http://msdn.microsoft.com/en- us/library/system.threading.synchronizationcontext.aspx).??
+Recently I had to test a class which heavily depended upon a [SynchronizationContext](http://msdn.microsoft.com/en- us/library/system.threading.synchronizationcontext.aspx).
 This threw me off for about half an hour as I didn't want to write multi-threaded unit tests.
 Multi-threaded code is difficult enough without adding needless threads.

-The solution I came up with is simple and gives the unit test a large degree of control over the execution of posted delegates.??
+The solution I came up with is simple and gives the unit test a large degree of control over the execution of posted delegates.
 The resulting tests were much easier to code and understand.